-Link transformation aspect Adaptive link generation and removal can also be modelled using aspects in a modularised way.
-In the SmexWeb example, a shortcut from EBNF-Session Introduction to Apply EBNF-Knowledge should be added to the navigation model after the user has solved the mountain grammar exercise directly.
+Link Transformation Aspect Adaptive link generation and removal can also be modelled using aspects in a modularised way.
+In the SmexWeb example (cf. 1), a shortcut from Main Menu to Apply EBNF-Knowledge should be added to the navigation model after the user has solved the mountain grammar exercise directly.
 The pointcut of a "link transformation aspect" has the form of a navigation model, consisting of the navigation nodes, between whom extra links are to be added or removed and which can use OCL constraints specifying when the advice should be applied.
 The advice is another navigation model, consisting of the classes contained in the pointcut and the new navigation structure between them.
-Figure 8 shows an aspect where a link from EBNF-Session Introduction to Apply EBNF-Knowledge should be introduced when the user has visited node Solving Directly at least once.
+Figure 8 shows an aspect where a link from Main Menu to Apply EBNF-Knowledge should be introduced when the user has visited node Solving Directly at least once.

 Fig. 8.
-Example of a "link transformation aspect".
+Example of a "link transformation aspect"